Sludge, biosolids & bioresources: Our essential guide

 Within the US, there has been some attention of the human health impact of applying lower quality biosolids to land.

-Towards the of 2019 the Guardian published an article headlined ‘Biosolids: mix human waste with toxic chemicals, then spread on crops’.
+In 2019, The Guardian published an article headlined ‘Biosolids: mix human waste with toxic chemicals, then spread on crops’.

 It referenced findings from the Sierra Club, as well as a study from the University of Georgia that linked an increased risk of illness to sewage sludge being used as a fertiliser.

-The article quoted former EPA scientist David Lewis, who opposed the spreading of sludge on cropland in the mid 1990’s.
+The article quoted former EPA scientist David Lewis, who opposed the spreading of sludge on cropland in the mid-1990s.

 “Spending billions of dollars to remove hazardous chemicals and biological wastes from water, only to spread them on soil everywhere we live, work and play defies common sense,” he was reported to have said.